PlayeRom/flightgear-addon-which-runway/README.md

     Below are the controls for changing these angles.
 The "<" and ">" buttons change the angle by 1°, and the "<<" and ">>" buttons change the angle by 5°.
 The "Default" button resets the settings to 45° for HW and 90° for XW.

     **These settings do not affect the selection of runways**, but only affect the information about whether the wind is considered headwind, crosswind, or tailwind.
+4. `Types of nearest landing sites` – at the bottom of the "Nearest" and "Alternate" tabs, buttons with the nearest airports are displayed (by default).
+Here, you can choose to display the nearest heliports or seaports.

 Settings are saved to the FlightGear `$FG_HOME/autosave_{version}.xml` file.
 This saving only occurs when you properly close FlightGear via the "File" -> "Exit" menu.